brandibushman/NextCentury/Streak/readme.md

 ## Current Organization
 - support tags are less organized probably
 - things change so from communication issue to brown out issue

+## Issues
+- Changing the tags effects the things